ssgmobile/ssgmobile.github.io/README.md

 - Developing a small Android application.
 - A few technical questions.

-Please submit your work by uploading the relevant ZIP file to <LINK TO UPLOAD>
+Please submit your work by uploading the relevant ZIP file to [GET UPLOAD LINK FROM MARTIN]().

-Please make this a single zip file named {yourname}-{role-applied-for}.zip containing:
+Please make this a single zip file named {yourname}-{android-developer}.zip containing:
 - a single markdown file with the answers to the technical questions
 - one folder containing your Android Studio project & source code.